 An airborne uranium monitoring project at the U. S. Army's Pohakuloa Training Area (PTA) commenced on 4 February 2009.
 Portable samplers operating at a nominal 5 liters per minute (lpm) are located at three (3) sites on PTA (Figure 1).
 The samplers were originally set to collect total suspended particulate matter (TSP) from midnight to midnight on sample days.
 However, due to the very low uranium content of the TSP samples, the run time was increased to 72 hours on 19 Apr 09 and has continued at that rate in an effort to raise the collected uranium mass above the practical reporting level (PRL).
-Since there was no heavy weapons firing activity on PTA ranges in August, each 72-hour sampling period commenced in accordance with EPA's published once-every 6-day schedule.
+Since there was no heavy weapons firing activity on PTA ranges during November, the 72-hour sampling periods were scheduled in accordance with EPA's published once-every-six-days schedule.